Get

 Final Thoughts

 After reading the article above, you should be able to recognize the signs of the anal gland blockage or abscess early on.
-It is best to prevent this issue by consulting with your vet, who may recommend including a proper fiber-rich diet for your dog.
+It is best to prevent this issue by consulting with a vet, who may recommend including a proper fiber-rich diet for your dog.
 Since this condition occurs mainly in dogs with chronic diarrhea or allergies, controlling their diet and ensuring it is high-quality may go a long way in preventing the issue.

 Featured Image Credit: Try_my_best, Shutterstock